park-m/open-source-developer-portal/app/guides/webhooks/obtain-authorization.md

     name: webhooks
     step: '1'
 title: Webhooks | Obtain Authorization
-description: Webhooks for payments within your application by utilizing our open bank transfer API with no transaction fees.
+description: Obtain authorization webhooks for payments within your application by utilizing our open bank transfer API with no transaction fees.
 ---

 # Step 1: Obtain authorization